grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 _Curseborne_ falls into the trap of trying to do everything at once, and doing nothing well and creating a series of bland splats that work well together, but are otherwise insipid and unoriginal.

 To add to the complexity, this chapter heavily references complex mechanics from later chapters.

+What's more, the Accursed are supposed to be tormented, damned, yet many of the lineages and families don't seem particularly tortured.

 **Chapter 3: The Accursed.**